Kremlin critic Navalny in intensive care after 'poisoning' - France 24

 The head of the legal department of the Anti-Corruption Foundation that Navalny heads, Vyacheslav Gimadi, wrote on Twitter that "there is no doubt that Navalny was poisoned for his political position and activity."

-He said Navalny's lawyers were requesting an investigation into attempted assassination of a public figure.
+He said Navalny's lawyers were requesting an investigation into the attempted assassination of a public figure.

 In August last year Navalny suffered rashes and his face became swollen while he was in a police detention centre serving a short term for calling for illegal protests.